-Secure erase
+Secure Erase

 Secure erase is designed to remove the content of a submitted job from the Fiery server hard disk drive whenever a Fiery function deletes a job.
+After the job is deleted, the job information cannot be recovered from the Fiery server hard drive.

-When a job is deleted, each job source file is overwritten three times using an algorithm based on the US DoD 5220.22-M data wipe method.
+For Linux-based FS600 Fiery servers, when a job is deleted, each job source file is overwritten three times using an algorithm based on the US DoD 5220.22-M data wipe method.